richlegrand/dash/README.md

 ## Notes about performance testing

 The tests were done by modifying dash_renderer -- inserting a timer in `handleServerside()`.
 Start the timer before fetch, stop the timer when `data` is received, then take the time difference and insert into a running averager until the average sufficiently converges.
 This usually happens after 100 or so measurements, but to keep things consistent I ran each test for 300 "clicks" (I would click on a slider object.)
+The simple example is [here](timer.py) for reference.

 The timer code is [here](dash-renderer/src/timer.js).
 For example, to insert into (unmodified) [index.js](dash-renderer/src/actions/index.js):